-M15A is a bright and isolated pulsar, boasting a notable flux density of approximately $0.2 \pm 0.05$ mJy at a frequency of 1415 MHz, discovered in 1989 \citep{m15a}.
-M15B was reported one year later, with a period of approximately 56.13 ms, exhibiting a luminosity as twice as faint of M15A, despite still being considered a bright isolated pulsar \citep{m15bc}.
-M15C is in a highly eccentric binary system with an orbital period or 8 hours and an eccentricity of 0.68 \citep{m15bc}.
-Its component is a neutron star, too.
-It is similar to the well-known PSR 1913+16 system \citep{weisberg_huang_2016}, but it has formed differently, in an exchange encounter that likely replaced the donor star that partially recycled the pulsar by the current companion \citep{prince_1991}.
+M15A is a bright and isolated pulsar, with a flux density of approximately $0.2 \pm 0.05$\,mJy at a frequency of 1415\,MHz.
+It was discovered in 1989 \citep{m15a}.
+M15B was reported one year later, with a period of approximately 56.13 ms, exhibiting a flux density that is twice as faint as M15A, despite still being considered a bright isolated pulsar \citep{m15bc}.
+M15C is in a highly eccentric binary system with an orbital period of 8 hours and an orbital eccentricity of 0.68 \citep{m15bc}.
+Its companion is likely to be a neutron star, given its similarity to the well-known PSR~B1913+16 system \citep{weisberg_huang_2016}, but it has formed differently, in an exchange encounter that likely replaced the donor star that partially recycled the pulsar by the current companion \citep{prince_1991}.

 Several general relativistic effects have been measured in this system, which allowed precise mass measurements for its components and a test of general relativity~(GR): the observed orbital decay matches GR's prediction for gravitational wave damping of the orbit to within 1\% \citep{jacoby-2006}.
-In previous studies, the brightness and polarimetric properties of M15C were reported, with a consistent decrease in flux and significant changes in the (polarised) pulse profile \citep{kirsten-2014, ridolfi-2017}.
-This suggests that M15C is precessing.
-Therefore, the continuous observation of M15C remains imperative, for understanding the effects of precession on the pulsar characteristics, the structure of M15C's emission beam, and the endeavor to detect potential signals originating from the companion of M15C.
+In previous studies, the brightness and polarimetric properties of M15C were reported, with a consistent decrease in flux density and significant changes in the (polarized) pulse profile \citep{kirsten-2014, ridolfi-2017}.
+This suggests that M15C's spin axis is precessing.
+Therefore, regular observations of M15C remain important for understanding the effects of precession on the pulsar emission characteristics, the structure of M15C's emission beam, and the detection of potential signals originating from the companion of M15C.

-After 2016, no follow-up observation for M15 was reported.
-The latest timing solutions for M15A, B, and C were reported in 2006 \citep{jacoby-2006} while the ephemerides for the other pulsars have not been updated since the 1990s \citep{anderson-1993, jacoby-2006}.
+After 2016, no follow-up observations of M15 have been reported.
+The latest timing solutions for M15A, B, and C were reported in 2006 \citep{jacoby-2006} while the ephemerides for the other pulsars have not been updated since the 1990s \citep{anderson-1993}.

 There is a nearly thirty-year gap between the discovery of M15H and M15I.
 The reason for this is that the survey that found pulsars M15E-H was exceptionally deep, making use of the old Arecibo 430 MHz line feed, which had a uniquely large gain of $19\,\rm{K\,Jy}^{-1}$ \citep{anderson-1993}.
 Most other Arecibo receivers, especially those in the Gregorian dome (which was built after the upgrade in the late 1990s) had gains of approximately $10\,\rm{K\,Jy}^{-1}$.
 The Gregorian receivers generally had uniform sensitivity at almost all zenith angles but they illuminated a smaller portion of the main reflector.
 While these receivers had less spillover from the ground, reducing the system temperature, for sources near the zenith, the old 430\,MHz line feed illuminated almost all the main reflector, and also did not pick up much of the ground spillover, making it the most sensitive reveiver at zenith.